-The second bullet describes the shutter speed math as an example of a standard 50 mm lens needing more than 1/60th without tripod and on a 500 mm telephoto lens you would need to be 1/500 or faster.
+The second bullet describes the shutter speed math as an example of a standard 50mm lens needing a shutter speed of more than 1/60 of a second without a tripod, and on a 500mm telephoto lens you would need to be 1/500 or faster.
 The logic is that the longer lens magnifies any vibration in the camera or the way you hold it.

 There are two kinds of tripod heads: ball heads and pan heads.
 The ball head is simplest and provides a full range of movement for your camera.
 If you tend to shoot quickly or at moving objects you will like a ball head.
 With pan heads you have multiple locking levers that adjust the pan in different planes of movement to allow you to move the camera on the tripod.
 Pan heads are quite useful for panoramic shots.
 The trade-off is speed, it takes more time to unlock and adjust the levers than with a ball head.

 For the legs of the tripod you are limited to aluminum or carbon fiber.
 The aluminum is fairly strong, but not compared to the stronger carbon fiber.
 Aluminum is heavier and carbon fiber is far more costly.

 I came down to two options.
 I wanted a carbon fiber leg and chose a pan head.
 Because cost was a factor, my budget was in the $150 to $220 area (sorry Scott and Joe).
 I would love to have one of those $700+ babies, but its just not in the cards until I win the lottery.
 I first chose to reject the component tripods where you buy the legs from one company and the heads from another.
 I wanted an integrated leg/head setup.